Ferrer movement: Barcelona

 The press's monthly journal, Boletín de la Escuela Moderna, hosted the school's news and articles from prominent libertarian writers.
 The press published selections from student essays, which were written on themes of economic and religious oppression.

 Atop the school's purpose of fostering self-development, Ferrer believed it had an additional function: prefigurative social regeneration.
 The school was an embryonic version of the future libertarian society Ferrer hoped to see.
-Propaganda and agitation were central to the Escuela Moderna's aims, as Ferrer dreamt of a society in which people constantly renewed themselves and their environment through experimentation.
+Propaganda and agitation were central to the Escola Moderna's aims, as Ferrer dreamt of a society in which people constantly renewed themselves and their environment through experimentation.
 Ferrer approximated the role of the syndicalist union for the school.

-To this end, Escola Moderna students were not free from dogmatic instruction, which they received in the form of moral indoctrination.
+To this end, the Escola Moderna students were not free from dogmatic instruction, which they received in the form of moral indoctrination.
 Ferrer believed that respect for fellow men was a quality to be instilled in children.
 Children brought to love freedom and see their dignity as shared with others, by this accord, would become good adults.
 The school also taught the international Esperanto language to foster cooperation.
 The lessons of this education in social justice, equality, and liberty included capitalism as evil, government as slavery, war as crime against humanity, freedom as fundamental to human development, and suffering produced through patriotism, exploitation, and superstition.
 Their textbooks took positions against capitalism, the state, and the military: